-Some tasks only need to be done once or twice a year.
+May house cleaning checklist: Some tasks only need to be done once or twice a year.
 The problem is that we forget to do them once or twice a year.

 Or else, we tend to save it all for spring cleaning, which makes spring cleaning such a daunting chore that it doesn't occur, either.

-I’ve found the best plan is to break down annual and seasonal tasks by month and tackle them on a daily or weekly basis.
+The best plan is to break down annual and seasonal tasks by month and tackle them daily or weekly.
+This way, nothing gets too backed up, and things eventually get done.

-Nothing gets too backed up, and things eventually get done.
-I’ve also found that concentrating on one room or area each month is more rewarding because you can see the results.
-Here’s the May house cleaning checklist that works best for me.
+Concentrating on one room or area each month is more rewarding because you can see the results.
+Here's the May house cleaning checklist that works best for me.

 The May house cleaning checklist starts with a thorough cleaning of patio furniture and umbrellas.

-Clean doormats – or invest in new ones.
+Clean doormats or invest in new ones.

 Clean air conditioning and heating ducts; change filters.
 Clean dryer ducts.

-If you have a window unit, make sure the air conditioner is debris free.
+If you have a window unit, make sure the air conditioner is debris-free.
 Dust or vacuum vents.

 Clean dryer ducts.
 Many home fires each year are caused by lint accumulating here.
 A dryer duct cleaning kit can help make this essential task easier.